cooperability/django-for-professionals/README.md

     4) The low-level cache API236 lets you manually set, retrieve, and maintain specific objects in the cache.
     - As a site grows in size, a dedicated and separate caching server often makes sense.
 The two most popular options for this are Redis and Memcached which, as of Django 4.0, both come with built-in Django support.
     - There are also several third-party packages that can be helpful in identifying N+1 issues, most notably nplusone, django-zen-queries, and django-auto-prefetch.

 ### 17. Security in Django, native and 3party
+  - Best practices: Keep project and packages up-to-date (even monthly security patches), restrict user permissions except where absolutely necessary. it's unwise to use Django's Long-Term Support(LTS) versions and better to update.
+  - Django features deprecation warnings that can and should be run for each new release by typing `python -Wa manage.py test`
+  - Use the deployment checklist! or even better, you can automate thiis with the command `python manage.py check --deploy`
+    - this will show a list of typically 6**issues**, with typical ones below
+  - create a separate `docker-compose-prod.yml` file to contain production details, then IMMEDIATELY add to .gitignore
+    - **Issue 1** set DEBUG false here to eliminate an issue with deploy
+    - default all settings in this file to the moost secure, production-only options
+  - To run our new file, spin down the Docker container and restart it via the -f flag to specify an alternate compose file.
+By default, Docker assumes a `docker-compose.yml` so adding the -f flag is unnecessary in that case.
+    - specifically, `docker-compose -f docker-compose-prod.yml up -d`
+  - Terminal command to tell Python package `secrets` to make a new secret key:
+    - `docker-compose exec web python -c "import secrets; print(secrets.token_urlsafe(38))"`
+    - **Issue 2** Take this key and copy into `docker-compose-prod.yml`
+  - **Issue 3** - set a secure SSL redirect in `settings.py`
+    - `SECURE_SSL_REDIRECT = env.bool("DJANGO_SECURE_SSL_REDIRECT", default=True)`
+    - Then add the env variable to docker-compse.yml, so that for local development it defaults to the less secure False.
+    - "Companies typically actually have three different environments set up: one for local, one for production, and a staging server that mimics production but allows for more actual testing before switching things over completely.
+Going forward if you want to try out the local website with production settings be aware you will have to toggle off DJANGO_SECURE_SSL_REDIRECT."
+  - **Issue 4** There are three implicit HSTS configurations in our settings.py file that need to be updated for production:
+    - `SECURE_HSTS_SECONDS = 0` -> 2592000, 30 days, the greater the better for security purposes
+    - `SECURE_HSTS_INCLUDE_SUBDOMAINS = False` -> True, force subdomains to use SSL
+    - `SECURE_HSTS_PRELOAD = False` -> True, only works when there's a nonzero value for SECURE_HSTS_SECONDS
+    - so e.g. actual sample code in settings.py:
+      - SECURE_HSTS_SECONDS = env.int("DJANGO_SECURE_HSTS_SECONDS", default=2592000)
+      - SECURE_HSTS_INCLUDE_SUBDOMAINS = env.bool(
+         "DJANGO_SECURE_HSTS_INCLUDE_SUBDOMAINS", default=True
+        )
+      -SECURE_HSTS_PRELOAD = env.bool("DJANGO_SECURE_HSTS_PRELOAD", default=True)
+    - and e.g. actual vars in Docker-compose (not prod):
+      - "DJANGO_SECURE_HSTS_SECONDS = 0"
+      - "SECURE_HSTS_INCLUDE_SUBDOMAINS = False"
+      - "SECURE_HSTS_PRELOAD = False"
+  - **Issue 5 and 6** Secure cokiies - HTTP protocol is stateless by design; no way to tell if a user is authenticated ther than an including an identifier in the HTTP header.
+So cookies store thiis info on the client's computer
+    - "Django uses sessions and cookies for this, as do most websites.
+But cookies can and should be forced over HTTPS as well via the SESSION_COOKIE_SECURE config.
+By default Django sets this value to False for local development; in production it needs to be True."
+    - "The second issue is CSRF_COOKIE_SECURE293, which defaults to False but in production should be True so that only cookies marked as “secure” will be sent with an HTTPS connection."
+    - As befre, two new vars in `settings.py`:
+      - SESSION_COOKIE_SECURE = env.bool("DJANGO_SESSION_COOKIE_SECURE", default=True)
+      - CSRF_COOKIE_SECURE = env.bool("DJANGO_CSRF_COOKIE_SECURE", default=True)
+    - And two in docker-compose.yml, under web/environment:
+      - "DJANGO_SESSION_COOKIE_SECURE=False"
+      - "DJANGO_CSRF_COOKIE_SECURE=False"
+  - **extra issue: strengthening Django Admin**
+    - change the admin url to something else so it's not so easily accessible.
+You can simply change the URL pattern in urls.py of your project.

 ### 18. Deployment, upgrades to migrate from Django webserver, local static file handling, `ALLOWED_HOSTS`